Crowbar (album)

 Crowbar is the second studio album by American sludge metal band Crowbar, released on October 12, 1993.
 It sold 100,000 copies on the now defunct independent label Pavement Music.
 The singles "All I Had (I Gave)" and "Existence Is Punishment" were played on MTV and received international attention.
-Crowbar was recorded in New Orleans in 1992 and produced by Phil Anselmo, a childhood friend of Crowbar's founder Kirk Windstein and singer of Pantera.
+Crowbar was recorded in New Orleans in 1992 and produced by Phil Anselmo, the frontman of Pantera and a childhood friend of Crowbar founder Kirk Windstein.

 Track listing

 All songs written by Crowbar, except where noted.